tc39/notes/meetings/2021-08/aug-31.md

 LEO: Um, I’m trying to.
 A conclusion for that bikeshed because all the names like I can tell like from my Discovery, like all the names that we found in that we discussed, we came in with problems.
 But as it is to see, don’t know?
 Nothing is pretty like, set in stone before it’s shipping.
 I want to say my sentiment is that we have a positive conclusion at this meeting.
 I would prefer not to change this name again.
 But of course if something very strong happens, the renaming would be necessary.
 That’s all right.

 SYG: I would like to interject here.
 Sorry, I didn’t get on the queue, and the queue was empty.
-So I want to thank Leo and the Champions for shepherding the name bikeshading thread, which has grown very long, and it’s been there since July 14.
+So I want to thank LEO and the Champions for shepherding the name bikeshading thread, which has grown very long, and it’s been there since July 14.
 Now it is the end of August, I think that is sufficient time for bikeshedding, and I would be and I would support getting a conclusion today and stopping the bikeshed.

 LEO: And just one more clarification.
 We are excluding even names that are private personal preferences for specific champions of this.
 Cool.
 This is not my main personal preference.
 I think this is the most pragmatic suggestion.
 Like my personal preference gives more challenges in the other aspects that I mentioned in the list.